Tyler Higbee: 2018 season

-Higbee again started all 16 games for the Rams and his receptions (24) and receiving yards (292) came close to matching his 2017 totals, while he had a career-high two touchdown receptions.
+Higbee again started all 16 games for the Rams and his receptions (24) and receiving yards (292) came close to matching his 2017 totals, while he had two touchdown receptions on the season.
 He caught touchdown passes from Jared Goff in the Rams' victories over the Arizona Cardinals (34–0) and Seahawks (36–31), and he had a career-high six receptions (for 63 yards) in the Rams' 54–51 victory over the Kansas City Chiefs.

 The Rams repeated as NFC West champions and hosted the Dallas Cowboys in the NFC Divisional Round.
 Higbee had two receptions for 30 yards in the win, which advanced Los Angeles to the NFC Championship Game.
 Against the Saints, he caught four passes for 25 yards, including a one-yard touchdown from Goff in the third quarter that narrowed the score to 20–17.
 In overtime, Higbee had two catches for 18 yards on the Rams' game-winning drive, which ended in Greg Zuerlein's 57-yard field goal to send the Rams to Super Bowl LIII.
-In a defensive struggle against the New England Patriots, Higbee was held without a reception in the Rams' 13–3 loss.
+In a defensive struggle against the New England Patriots, Higbee started in the game but was held without a reception in the Rams' 13–3 loss.

 2019 season

-On September 5, 2019, Higbee signed a four-year, $31 million ($15.5 million guaranteed) contract extension that will keep him with the Rams through the 2023 season.
+On September 5, 2019, Higbee signed a four-year, $31 million ($15.5 million guaranteed) contract extension that would keep him with the Rams through the 2023 season.
 During Week 13 against the Cardinals, Higbee finished with seven catches for 107 receiving yards and a touchdown as the Rams won 34–7.
-During Sunday Night Football against the Seahawks in Week 14, Higbee finished with 116 receiving yards as the Rams won 28–12.
-In Week 15 against the Cowboys, Higbee caught 12 passes for 111 yards as the Rams lost 21–44.
-During Saturday Night Football against the 49ers in Week 16, Higbee finished with 104 receiving yards as the Rams lost 31–34 and were eliminated from playoff contention.
+During Sunday Night Football against the Seahawks in Week 14, Higbee finished with a personal single-game best 116 receiving yards as the Rams won 28–12.
+In Week 15 against the Cowboys, Higbee caught a career single-game high 12 passes for 111 yards as the Rams lost 21–44.
+During Saturday Night Football against the 49ers in Week 16, Higbee finished with 104 yards on nine receptions (his fourth straight game of 100 or more yards receiving) as the Rams lost 31–34 and were eliminated from playoff contention.
 Overall, Higbee finished the 2019 season with 69 receptions for 734 receiving yards (both career highs) and three receiving touchdowns.

 2020 season

-In Week 2 of the 2020 season, Higbee recorded five receptions for 54 receiving yards and three receiving touchdowns in the 37–19 victory over the Philadelphia Eagles.
+In Week 2 of the 2020 season, Higbee recorded five receptions for 54 receiving yards and a career single-game high three receiving touchdowns in the 37–19 victory over the Philadelphia Eagles.
 Higbee would finish the season with 44 receptions for 521 yards and a career-high five touchdowns.